Butterfly trip to Ghana

 Ghana Butterfly Tour highlights include:

-- Bobiri Butterfly Sanctuary - Some special species include Janetta Themis Forester, Flame-bordered Charaxes, Large Fairy Hairstreak, African Mapwing, Hebes Pink Forester and more.
+- Bobiri Butterfly Sanctuary: offers a chance to see the Janetta Themis Forester, Flame-bordered Charaxes, Large Fairy Hairstreak, African Mapwing, Hebes Pink Forester and more

-- Kwabena Sam Forest - Square-winged Red Charaxes, Brilliant Nymph, Edward's Forester and Western Yellow-banded Swallowtail are some of the special species to target.
+- Kwabena Sam Forest: home to Square-winged Red Charaxes, Brilliant Nymph, Edward's Forester and Western Yellow-banded Swallowtail

-- Ankasa - Get ready for stunning views of Veined Swallowtail, Perseis Mimic Forester, Ankasa Sprite, Ghost, Hildebrandt's Charaxes and Simple Liptena.
+- Ankasa: stunning views of the Veined Swallowtail, Perseis Mimic Forester, Ankasa Sprite, Ghost, Hildebrandt's Charaxes and Simple Liptena

-- Finally Aburi Botanical Gardens - Target species include Mocker Swallowtail, Coffee Playboy, Western Pearly, Blue Diadem, Gaudy Commodore, Golden Pansy and more.
+- Aburi Botanical Gardens: target species include Mocker Swallowtail, Coffee Playboy, Western Pearly, Blue Diadem, Gaudy Commodore and Golden Pansy

 If you'd prefer to take a longer tour, why not try the Ghana Birding and Nature Tour?